 The recipient of the American Airlines Safety Award, LeTourneau University is a Christian institution.
 Admission requires a completed application, transcripts from previously attended schools, and either SAT or ACT scores.
 Transfer students must have attempted at least 12 college credits in which they earned a minimum GPA of 2.0.
 Once admitted, enrollees can seek support from LeTourneau's Student Success Center, which provides online tutoring and time management strategies.

 Hallmark University offers an aviation maintenance management degree online that gives students the knowledge and experience necessary to advance professionally.
 Job opportunities like aircraft records analyst, aviation general manager, and aviation maintenance planner abound for graduates thanks to the school's rigorous curriculum that emphasizes business and management capabilities.

 The Federal Aviation Administration (FAA) approves Hallmark's aviation maintenance school, which award a BS in aviation maintenance management.
 Core classes include studies in financial accounting and business law in addition to change process management and economics.
-Learners can select the concentration-specific courses that most interest them, including human factors in aviation safety, aviation maintenance management, and airlines compliance.
+Students train under several concentration courses to prepare them for the responsibilities that come with a management role in aviation.
 Furthermore, through the completion of exams, they possess the preparation necessary to become licensed aircraft technicians.